loverajoel/jstips/_posts/en/2016-01-01-angularjs-digest-vs-apply.md

 - If you only need to update the current scope or its children, use `$digest`, and prevent a new digest cycle for the whole application.
 The performance benefit is self-evident.
 - `$apply()` is a hard process for the machine and can lead to performance issues when there is a lot of binding.
 - If you are using >AngularJS 1.2.X, use `$evalAsync`, which is a core method that will evaluate the expression during the current cycle or the next.
-This can improve your application's performance.
+This can improve your application's performance